 It is best to hike Oreana Peak in springtime (April-May) or late fall (October through early December).
 Getting there is difficult in the rainy season during the spring and the ridges can be intensely windy, so be mindful of weather forecasts before embarking on a trip here.
 It is often too hot and too dry to hike here during the summer.

 Getting ThereFrom Reno, Nevada, follow 395 South through Gardnerville.
 If approaching from the west, take Pine Nut Road, accessible at the south end of the town.
-Once the road hits about 5700 feet, dirt roads follow the rest of the way up the north side of the peak, and road conditions are generally iffy.
-A 4WD is required.
+Once the road hits about 5700 feet, dirt roads follow the rest of the way up the north side of the peak, and a 4WD is required.
 6 1/2 miles from up Pine Nut Road, take a left fork that leads up a canyon to the side of Galena and Siegel.
 The west approach is longer on dirt roads, although has less hazards than the eastern approach described below.
 But approaching this way does require a good 4WD able to handle more primitive roads if wanting to get anywhere close to Oreana Peak.